-I joined First Business 14 years ago.
+I joined First Business Bank almost 20 years ago.
 I came from another industry and wasn’t sure if I wanted to take on the challenge of marketing a bank, but the First Business model was unique and the people who interviewed me were intriguing.
 They were smart, hardworking, thorough, and focused on results.
 This helped me make the decision to take the job.
 As I started working with my new coworkers, I was pleased to see everyone at the company shared these attributes and it was invigorating to work amongst them.
 I can say one thing really surprised me though — everyone found ways to give back to the community.

 My boss was involved with United Way, my co-workers volunteered time with community causes, and our company celebrated nonprofit clients.
 I decided I wanted to do something too, so I asked my boss if I could flex my lunch hour to donate time to Big Brothers Big Sisters.
 He was 100% supportive.
 This allowed me to spend a couple of hours every Wednesday at a local elementary school mentoring an eight-year-old girl named Corrine.
 Sometimes I’d help her with math or reading, or we’d just talk about what was important to her.
 Corrine had a tough family life and it was eye opening to hear about the issues she faced and see the person she wanted to be.